ddnexus/pagy/docs/resources/javascript.md

 !!!warning The helpers and paginators named `*_js*` require Pagy JavaScript support.

-Simply add the appropriate files and statements as outlined below.
+Simply add the appropriate file(s) and statements as outlined below.
 !!!

 #### 1. Choose the format that matches your app's configuration